Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means something is very easy to do.
-The phrase doesn't literally relate to "falling off a log" in the usual sense.
+The idiom doesn't literally relate to "falling off a log" in the usual sense.
 It’s figurative, implying simplicity and ease of action.
 The expression uses the imagery of falling off a log (which is effortless) to communicate ease in a non-literal way.

 Origin: